diehlpk/diehlpk.github.io/cv/index.md

     1. Physical model of deformation and rupture of blood vessels in the human cardiovascular system
 * Computer Science
     1. A survey of distributed asynchronous many-task models and their applications (submitted) [Preprint](https://www.techrxiv.org/doi/10.36227/techrxiv.176652588.81044275)
-    3. LLM-GUARD: Large Language Model-Based Detection and Repair of Bugs and Security Vulnerabilities in C++ and Python (accepted) [Preprint](https://arxiv.org/abs/2508.16419)
     5. Locking Down Science Gateways (submitted) [Preprint](https://arxiv.org/abs/2509.185480)
     6. From Legacy Fortran to Portable Kokkos: An Autonomous Agentic AI Workflow (submitted) [Preprint](https://arxiv.org/abs/2509.12443)
-    7. Toward a cardiovascular digital twin: A computational model scalable to 34 billion vessels (submitted)

 ###### Books